Studying the role of Interleukin-6 (IL-6) and C-reactive protein (CRP) in Patients Infected with COVID-19 until Recovery

 Abstract

 Background: Researchers studying medicine are becoming concerned about the pathogen's deciding element as the coronavirus illness 2019 (COVID-19) expands globally.
-We postulated a relationship between the degree of viral recovery and the amount of interleukin 6 with C-reactive protein.
+We postulated a relationship between the degree of viral recovery and the amount of interleukin 6 and C-reactive protein.

-Results: The current study included 1,100 people who had symptoms of the common cold and were tested for the presence of SARS-2 RNA using reverse transcriptase-polymerase chain reaction (RT-PCR).
+Aim: Study the level of interleukin-6 in the case of infection with COVID-19 with C-reactive protein and compare its level in the case of response and non-response to treatment.
+Results: The current study included 1,100 people who had signs and symptoms of a common cold and were tested for the presence of SARS-2 RNA using reverse transcriptase-polymerase chain reaction (RT-PCR).
 660 cases came back positive, and all cases underwent laboratory tests.
-Out of 660 patients, 50 patients were selected.
+Out of 660 patients, 50 were selected.
 Patients with COVID-19 infection and 50 people without COVID-19 infection were randomly assigned to study interleukin and C-RP levels in these patients.
-Our results showed that there are high statistical significances (P. value < 0.05) in the level of IL-6 and the level of C-RP between patients infected with COVID-19 before and after treatment, and there are also high statistical significances (P. value < 0.05) between patients who responded and those who did not respond to treatment.
-Conclusion: Il-6 and C-RP levels increase during COVID-19 infection and gradually decrease with treatment until complete recovery.
-In particular, the levels of Il-6 and C-RP increased significantly in patients who did not respond to treatment, while they decreased in patients who responded to treatment
+Our results showed that there are high statistical significances (P value < 0.05) in the level of IL-6 and the level of C-RP between patients infected with COVID-19 before and after treatment, and there are also high statistical significances (P value < 0.05) between patients who responded and those who did not respond to treatment.

 Keywords